WEPA-digital/hivemq-metrics-per-topic-extension/README.md

 #### GitHub Workflows
 This repository utilizes the following GitHub Actions Workflows:

 - **check**: This workflow runs on each push to a feature branch or for merge requests.
-It performs code linting using pylint and runs the unit tests.
+It runs the unit tests.
 - **releaseExtension**: This workflow runs on each GitHub release of the form `major.minor.patch`.
 It builds the extension code base, generates a `Zip` archive, and attaches that archive to the release.

 > **Note:**